Monterey to San Francisco: Pacific Coast Highway Roadtrip Guide

 This beach is one of the most unique on the entire coastal drive.
 Right in the middle, there is a significant rock that looks like a shark fin sticking out of the water.
-It is hard to find though so read more about it here.
+It is hard to find, so read more about it here.

 This state park is home to hundreds of sea lions.
-The park itself has a 3-mile trail that lets you walk out among these gentle giants, and it is a uncommon experience.
-Read all about it here. here.
+The park has a 3-mile trail that lets you walk out among these gentle giants, and it is an uncommon experience.
+Read all about it here.

 Half Moon Bay

 Half Moon Bay is another iconic beach town on Pacific Coast Highway, and it features the equally famous Ritz Carlton Hotel out on the bluffs that must be seen to be believed.
-There is a lot of fun places to shop and explore which you can read about in this post.
+There are a lot of fun places to shop and explore, which you can read about in this post.

 Once the most dangerous part of Pacific Coast Highway, this road has been repurposed into a hiking and biking trail.
-It is a beautiful way to get out and stretch your legs.
+It is a beautiful way to get out and stretch your legs while walking along the coast.
 Read more about it.

 Taco Bell on the Beach

-This is precisely what you would think, a Taco Bell that sits practically on the sand.
+This recommendation is precisely what you would think it is, a Taco Bell that sits practically on the sand.
 It is one of the cheapest ocean view meals you will ever have.
 Read about it here.

 Palace of Fine Arts

 Another crazy stop is the Palace of Fine Arts, which will make you feel like you were transported to Europe with the architecture and style of the buildings.
-It is so beautiful and is a famous spot for engagements as you would expect.
-Right next to it is a super fun museum called the Exploratorium which is pricey but has a lot of hands-on things for kids.
+It is so beautiful and is a famous spot for engagements, as you would expect.
 Read about the Palace of Fine Arts here.

 Brenda’s Soul Food

-For a fun dinner/night adventure other than Brenda’s I would recommend wandering the famous and touristy Pier 39.
-It has great views of Alcatraz; there are usually seals at the end, and it has a lot of food spots for the whole family.
+For a fun dinner/night adventure other than Brenda’s, I would recommend wandering the famous and touristy Pier 39.
+It has excellent views of Alcatraz; there are usually seals at the end, and it has a lot of food spots for the whole family.

-When you get up in the morning, I would recommend Mama’s as well as it has one of the best Eggs Benedict I have ever had and I think about it often.
-Get there before it opens though as the wait here can be legit crazy.
+When you get up in the morning, I would recommend Mama’s as it has one of the best Eggs Benedict I have ever had, and I think about it often.
+Get there before it opens though, as the wait here can be legit crazy.
 Read more about Mama’s here.

-Lastly, no visit to San Francisco is complete without heading over to Alcatraz the famous prison island in the middle of the water.
-I thought this would be too touristy for me but it actually ended up being a fantastic experience that I highly recommend.
+Lastly, no visit to San Francisco is complete without heading over to Alcatraz, the famous prison island in the middle of the water.
+I thought this would be too touristy for me, but it ended up being a fantastic experience that I highly recommend.
 Read more about Alcatraz here.